 How much does it cost to create an estate plan with Ligon Business & Estate Law?

 Depending on the intricacy of your requirements, our all-inclusive estate planning services usually cost between $1,500 and $5,000.
-To work with a wide range of budgets, we provide both upfront pricing and flexible payment options.
+To work with a wide range of budgets, we provide both upfront pricing and flexible payment options for local estate planning services.

-Can I update my estate plan in the future?
+Can I update my estate plan in the future to include new assets or changes in my financial situation, ensuring it remains enforceable?

 Absolutely.
 It is wise to revisit your estate plan on a frequent basis and make any necessary updates.
 Your estate plan may need updating after major life events like getting married, getting a divorce, having a kid, or experiencing a change in your financial situation.